anthonyjoeseph/component-ts/src/dctp/docs/roadmap.md

 - prove infinite list equality for ones, oneTwo, and alphaLoop

-- research fran

-  - primarily, figure out - how does the partial ordering on time cause good recursion?
-  - get it running in some capacity
-    - try it with haskell
-    - worst case, get it running on the
-  - test that crazy mutually-recursive behavior

 - simultaneity in our denotation of hot observable equality

   - does a = b even if b is slightly ahead of a? `delay(1)` should break equality